Kajiih/SnakeForge/README.md

 ### Roadmap

 - solve dynamic versioning with tags
-  - Check [this](https://commitizen-tools.github.io/commitizen/config/#custom-version-provider) to update verison with Commitizen
+  - Check [this](https://commitizen-tools.github.io/commitizen/config/#custom-version-provider) to update version with Commitizen
 - add license classifiers in `pyproject.tom`l
 - Replace `hatch` with `uv` (when the build backend is feature complete)
 - use `ty` as type checker, yes we love [astral.sh](https://astral.sh/) stuff..!